BiAPoL/blog/rs_Intro_to_img_analysis_skimage.md

 If you have downloaded anaconda and created an environment as was described in my first [post](https://biapol.github.io/blog/rs_Introduction_to_Python) you will have these libraries pre-installed as they are some of the standard scientific packages needed in python.
 If you get any errors, go to the command line, activate your environment and install the libraries.
 If you search the library you want to install in google you will find how to install them in your environment on the sites.

 Now that we have the libraries imported we can talk a bit about them: Numpy is one of the most important libraries you'll need since a lot of the other libraries we will work with are partially based on numpy.
 In short numpy is a framework with which arrays can be used for mathmatical operations like vectors and matrices, but it is also far more than that.
 I would HIGHLY suggest watching [this video](https://www.youtube.com/watch?v=4uFs1qouPEI&list=PLZsOBAyNTZwYHBIlu_PUO19M7aHMgwBJr&index=12&ab_channel=DigitalSreeni) on numpy arrays and how they work.
 It is also helpful to play around with numpy arrays yourself to get used to how they work, because pictures in python are nothing else that numpy arrays of intensities!
+I'm also still learning numpy and the best way to find out what functions you need for a task is Google.
+Numpy is a large library and learning all functions in one go will be impossible.
+You will find solutions along the way and you will find yourself becoming familiar with its functions by simply using it.

 The other library we will be using is scikit image: you could think of this library a bit like the ImageJ of python.
 It has hundreds of functions needed for image analysis included and this saves us form defining our own functions for gaussian blurs, thresholding, etc. Most importantly the 'io' submodule can be used to read and write images into or from python: